shay-y/radjust/README.md

     > 19 features selected in study 2.
     > 12 features selected in both studies.
     >
-    > Estimates for fraction of nulls among the selected:
+    > Estimates for fraction of nulls among the selected in the other study:
     > 0.4432133 in study 1.
     > 0.4736842 in study 2.
     >